dandudikof/zfs-auto-mod/README.md

 1. duplicate config with d_type=sec and new destination settings, and run backup/prune-dest again)
 (sec destinations does not set pfix:tsnum, not to confuse source prune which only checks against a single primary)
-(run secondary backups after primary but before source prunes, so that same snapshots make it over to secondary(s))
+(run secondary backups after primary but before source prunes, so that same snapshots make it over to secondary(s)) (new config file)

-2. or make destination also a source for a new primary destination and run backup and prune-dest again (now executing scripts on new source if pushing or new destination if pulling)
+2. or make destination also a source for a new primary destination and run backup and prune-dest again (now executing backup/prune-dest scripts on a new source if pushing or new destination if pulling) (new config file)

 ### zfs_auto_prune-[src,dest].sh
 will prune source or destination snapshots (based on snap_type) and config options